Alternative History of the German Invasion: Plot

-In their first history lesson, the group are annoyed to learn that the course is being taken by some of the German students from "Foosball and Nocturnal Vigilantism" who Jeff (Joel McHale) and Shirley (Yvette Nicole Brown) were antagonistic with—Karl (Alex Schemmer), Lukas (Alex Klein) and the new member Reinhold (Chris Diamantopoulos).
+In their first history lesson, the group are annoyed to learn that the course is being taken by some of the German students who Jeff (Joel McHale) and Shirley (Yvette Nicole Brown) were antagonistic with—Karl (Alex Schemmer), Lukas (Alex Klein) and the new member Reinhold (Chris Diamantopoulos).
 Their teacher, Professor Cornwallis (Malcolm McDowell), sets the assignment of writing about how a conflict from history would look if told from the loser's perspective.

-The study group find the Germans occupying their study room and Jeff tries to make them leave.
+The study group find the Germans occupying their study room, and Jeff tries to make them leave.
 Abed (Danny Pudi) recognizes Karl as a user who saved his life in a video game.
-Over the coming days, the German group reserve the study table earlier and earlier each morning, beating the group to it and forcing them to study in a variety of rooms with bad smells, faulty lighting or chairs that break.
+Over the coming days, the German group reserves the study table earlier and earlier each morning, beating the group to it and forcing them to study in a variety of rooms with bad smells, faulty lighting, and chairs that break.

 The study group throw the Germans an Oktoberfest party, seemingly to offer reconciliation.
-The group send photos of the Germans appearing at the party to the Dean, who informs them that students celebrating their cultural heritage on campus is forbidden, and as a result they will be banned from the study rooms.
+The group send photos of the Germans appearing at the party to the dean (Jim Rash), who informs them that students celebrating their cultural heritage on campus is forbidden, so as a result they will be banned from the study rooms.
 As the group return to their preferred study room, they are met with protests by other students who see them as bullies.
 Flashbacks to past episodes show the group's actions interfering with other students' learning.

-Professor Cornwallis informs the group that they have missed a test and will be receiving a 0 grade.
+Professor Cornwallis informs the group that they have missed a test and will be receiving F's.
 Now ashamed by their actions, the group works to improve facilities in the other study rooms before returning to their own study room.

-Meanwhile, a man from Greendale's mental health services introduces Chang under the name "Kevin" to the Dean (Jim Rash).
+Meanwhile, a man from Greendale's mental health services introduces Chang (Ken Jeong) under the name "Kevin" to the dean.
 Chang claims to have "Changnesia", a form of memory loss.
 He is to be rehabilitated at the community college.
-The Dean goes to Carl (Jeremy Scott Johnson) and Richie (Brady Novak) of the school board to protest, but they will not reject the money the school will be paid if Chang is enrolled.
-After Chang turns himself into the police for his crimes the previous year, the Dean arrives in jail to bail him out, believing that the original Chang would never have done that.
-The Dean introduces the group to Chang, and they begin screaming.
+The dean goes to Carl (Jeremy Scott Johnson) and Richie (Brady Novak) of the school board to protest, but they will not reject the money the school will be paid if Chang is enrolled.
+After Chang turns himself into the police for his crimes the previous year, the dean arrives in jail to bail him out, believing that the original Chang would never have done that.
+The dean introduces the group to Chang, and they begin screaming.

 In the end tag, Troy (Donald Glover) and Abed have Karl appear on their fictional "Troy and Abed Podcast", but refuse to appear on Karl's real podcast.